fredlange/Graphle/readme.md

 The spectator provided sets up a graphiql instance to be able to use http to query against the flexible schema.
 The subschemas of the spectator will use UDP.

 ## Known bugs / Todo
-* Manager does not emot even whenever a clients crashes
+* Orator does not emit even whenever a clients crashes
-* Manager only persist state in memory (needs something more)
+* Orator only persist state in memory (needs something more)
 * Introspection query fills upp the UDP buffer
+* Static verbose logging
+* Query caching